Shopify/polaris/polaris.shopify.com/content/components/exception-list.md

   - fileName: exception-list-default.tsx
     title: Default
     description: Use icons to add clarity or assist in visualizing the meaning
 ---

-# Exception list

-Use exception lists to help merchants notice important, standout information that adds extra context to a task.
-Exception lists often consist of a title and description.
-Each item in the list either has a bullet or icon at the front.

----

 ## Best practices